cld-kent0/CaviteNest/README.md

 **CaviteNest** is an online rental and booking platform focused on properties in Cavite City.

-The platform allows users to list their properties for rent, search for available rentals, and easily book accommodations.
+The platform allows users to list their properties for booking or renting, and easily inquire their accommodations.
 It aims to provide a seamless experience for both property owners and renters, with a user-friendly interface and reliable backend.

 **Features:**